martin26/Diablo-II--Vanilla-Frosting/README.txt

 - (From 1.09): All map sizes are the same size on all difficulties.

+- (From 1.09): The cows are now back to level 90.

+- (From 1.09): The cows resistances are now equal to what they were in 1.09.

+- (From 1.09): Hell Mephisto is now back to level 90
+- (From 1.09): Hell Andariel is now back to level 78
+- (From 1.09): Nightmare Diablo is now back to level 70

+- (From 1.09): Act Bosses, Council Members, Countess, and Ancients have resistances similar to those in 1.09.

 - Ladder Runewords are now enabled/unlocked and can be used on Single Player.

 - You can now run multiple clients of Diablo II.